 3) There are 37 boys in the drama club.
 They want to buy new props, so they are all going to pitch in some money.
-They all want to pitch in the same amount.
+They a want to pitch in the same amount.

-What is the constant of variation, k ?

-x, the input/ind. variable represents:
+What is the constant of variation, \mathbf{k} ? x, the input/ind. variable represents:

-y, the output/dep. variable represents: